stdstring/wordscpp.doxygen2hugo/DestData/cpp/aspose.words/document/getpageinfo/_index.md

 title: Aspose::Words::Document::GetPageInfo method
 linktitle: GetPageInfo
 second_title: Aspose.Words for C++ API Reference
-description: Aspose::Words::Document::GetPageInfo method.
-Gets the page size, orientation and other information about a page that might be useful for printing or rendering in C++.
+description: 'Aspose::Words::Document::GetPageInfo method.
+Gets the page size, orientation and other information about a page that might be useful for printing or rendering in C++.'
 type: docs
 weight: 5900
 url: /cpp/aspose.words/document/getpageinfo/